EetuEH/EetuEH/README.md

      - eehaan@utu.fi

 🚨 P.S.
-More projects are undergoing work and coming here soon!
+More projects are undergoing work and coming here very soon!

 <!---
 EetuEH/EetuEH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.